 Here’s more from around the Pacific:

-- Drew Timme, who is on a two-way contract with the Lakers, received unexpected rotation minutes on Saturday amid injuries to Deandre Ayton and Jaxson Hayes and responded with a career-high 21 points on 9-of-12 shooting, writes Janis Carr of The Orange County Register.
+- Drew Timme, who is on a two-way contract with the Lakers, received unexpected rotation minutes on Saturday due to injuries affecting Deandre Ayton and Jaxson Hayes and responded with a career-high 21 points on 9-of-12 shooting, writes Janis Carr of The Orange County Register.
 Redick indicated that Timme would likely be part of the rotation for the time being as long as he keeps playing well.
 The 25-year-old big man went undrafted in 2023 after starring in college at Gonzaga, but didn’t sign his first NBA contract until March 28, 2025.
 He says he’s fueled by his doubters.
 “In college and since I’ve left, it’s been you can’t do this, you can’t do that, you’re not good enough for this and that.
 All these things that I can’t do.
 And I see it, and it’s fuel,” Timme said.
 “At the end of the day, I’m a good player.
 I believe in myself and my abilities, and I believe that I can impact the game at any level, anywhere.
 To be able to have this opportunity and to be able to help the team, it’s great.”

 - Veteran forward Andrew Wiggins received a warm reception from the Warriors and their fans on Monday in his first game back at Chase Center since he was traded to Miami last February as part of the Jimmy Butler blockbuster, according to Janie McCauley of The Associated Press.
-The team played a video tribute for Wiggins, who spent five-and-a-half years with the Warriors and helped them win the NBA Finals in 2022.
+The team played a video tribute for Wiggins, who spent five years with the Warriors and helped them win the NBA Finals in 2022.
 “Wiggs is just such a great human being and beloved in our locker room.
 Had so much success here and helped us turn things around from that two-year stretch when we didn’t make the playoffs,” head coach Steve Kerr said.
 “He was just a joy to coach every single day.
 When you get a guy like that on your team and you go through a lot together, both on and off the court, then you make a trade, it’s just like that.
 It’s just crazy, this league, how this business operates.
 You have to just deal with it but it is sad when your relationships like that are all of a sudden — I mean you still have a relationship but you don’t see each other.”

 - Kings guard Keon Ellis, who has been involved in several trade rumors this season, was available for Tuesday’s contest vs. Miami after missing two games with a sore knee, tweets James Ham of TheKingsBeat.com.
 Ellis will be an unrestricted free agent in the offseason if he doesn’t sign an extension before then.